ernop/altitude-maps/legacy/README.md

-# Legacy Files - One-Off Transformation Scripts and Completed Migrations
+# Legacy Documentation - Historical Reference Only

-This folder contains one-off scripts and completed migration utilities that are no longer actively used but are preserved for historical reference.
+This folder contains documentation about completed migrations and one-time transformations that were performed on the codebase.
+All executable scripts have been removed as they are no longer needed.

+**Note**: All knowledge from these migrations has been captured in `.cursorrules` and `tech/` documentation.

+## Completed Migrations

-## Migration Scripts (Completed)
+### Abstract Naming Migration (Completed)

-### `migrate_to_abstract_naming.py`
-**Purpose**: One-time migration script to rename files from region_id-based naming to abstract bounds-based naming.
+**Purpose**: Migrated files from region_id-based naming to abstract bounds-based naming.

-**Status**: Migration completed.
-The codebase now uses abstract bounds-based naming exclusively.
+**Status**: ✓ Completed - Migration script has been removed.

-**What it did**:
+**What was done**:
 - Scanned for old region_id-based files (e.g., `utah_bbox_30m.tif`)
 - Renamed them to abstract bounds-based naming (e.g., `bbox_N37_W114_N42_W109_srtm_30m_30m.tif`)
 - Covered raw, clipped, processed, and exported files